mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.task.maxFailures | 4 | Number of failures of any particular task before giving up on the job.
 The total number of failures spread across different tasks will not cause the job to fail; a particular task has to fail this number of attempts.
 Should be greater than or equal to 1.
-Number of allowed retries = this value - 1. spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application. spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files.
+Number of allowed retries = this value - 1. spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application. spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files. spark.blacklist.enabled | false | If set to "true", prevent Spark from scheduling tasks on executors that have been blacklisted due to too many task failures.
+The blacklisting algorithm can be further controlled by the other "spark.blacklist" configuration options.

 ## Data Structure
 * scala.collection: